Ebonny writes to share her thoughts, observations and opinions in the hope they may be of interest, or give pause for thought, to others.

 Thus, over time, a person can become more naturally inclined to feel warm and accepting of a partner's earnest affirmations.

 If you can identify with dismissing WoA too frequently, aim to put effort into accepting praise graciously and allowing yourself some time for feeling comfortable about the authenticity of such praise.

 - Assuming the compliment is not deserved

-When low self esteem is a factor in not being able to graciously accept praise or compliments it's time for the wife or husband to work on themself and to consider employing positive thinking to help with self development.
+When low self-esteem is a factor in not being able to graciously accept praise or compliments, it's time for the wife or husband to work on themselves and to consider employing positive thinking to help with self development.

 Some people are automatically and/or blatantly cynical and ask their spouse what they are after if given a compliment of any kind.
 This may be passed off as a joke and is probably fine once in a while but it’s wise to do some self examination to ascertain whether or not this is happening too often.
 Whatever method is used to rebuff Words of Affirmation, if it happens too often, there are likely to be fewer and fewer compliments in the future.

 For those wanting the tools and know-how to nourish, sustain or rekindle love and romance in their relationship over the long term, then the book Five Love Languages is a worthy investment indeed.